jd-116/klemis-kitchen-api/README.md

     klemis-kitchen-api:latest
 ```

-which will start the API server in the background, listening for and responding to HTTP traffic at `API_SERVER_PORT` (configured in `.env`).
+which will start the API server in the background, listening for and responding to HTTP traffic at `SERVER_PORT` (configured in `.env`).
 Note that both the mobile app and admin dashboard are packaged and pre-configured to attempt to connect to the API at `https://backend.klemis-kitchen.com`, so DNS will need to be configured to point to the host server.

 More details about the API routes that the server provides can be found at the wiki page: [API Design](https://github.com/jd-116/klemis-kitchen-api/wiki/API-Design).